Eid Dahiyat: Academic career

 Dahiyat served in numerous academic positions in Jordan.
 He taught as a professor at the University of Jordan's English department, before being promoted to dean and later to vice president of the University of Jordan's academic affairs.
 This was followed by the positions of founding president of Al-Ahliyya Amman University and an eight-year role as the president of Mutah University from 1997 to 2005.
-Dahiyat also served as the Chairman of the Board of Trustees at Amman Arab University, Applied Science Private University and currently holds this position at Mutah University.
+Dahiyat also served as the chairman of the board of trustees at Amman Arab University, Applied Science Private University and Mutah University.

-Dahiyat is a prominent Arabic academic in the field of Renaissance Literature and has written over 40 papers on the topic published in American and British Research journals, and is the author of 4 books in both Arabic and English.
-Dahiyat is also a member of numerous Jordanian and Arabic literary circles and associations, and is the recipient of a number of Jordanian literary awards.
+Dahiyat is an Arabic academic in the field of Renaissance Literature and has written papers on the topic published in American and British Research journals, and is the author of 4 books in both Arabic and English.

+Dahiyat is also a member of Jordanian and Arabic literary circles and associations, and is the recipient of Jordanian literary awards.

 Political career

-Eid Dahiyat was appointed Jordan's Minister of Youth in Prime Minister Zaid al-Rifai's Cabinet in 1986, and Jordan's Minister of Education in Prime Minister Taher al-Masri's Cabinet in 1991.
-More recently, he was appointed as minister of Education in Prime Minister Awn Shawkat Al-Khasawneh's Cabinet formed in 2011; a government given the task of "implementing a political reform process with clear milestones", also serving as the deputy prime minister.
+Eid Dahiyat was appointed Jordan's minister of youth in Prime Minister Zaid al-Rifai's Cabinet in 1986, and Jordan's minister of education in Prime Minister Taher al-Masri's Cabinet in 1991.

+More recently, he was appointed as minister of education in Prime Minister Awn Shawkat Al-Khasawneh's Cabinet formed in 2011.

+He served as the deputy prime minister.